RossBencina/RealTimeFileStreaming/README.md

 2. Open the project.
- - On Windows, with MSVC2010 or later, navigate to `RealTimeFileStreaming\build\msvs10\RealTimeFileStreaming` and open the Visual Studio solution file RealTimeFileStreaming.sln
+ - On Windows, with MSVC2010 or later, navigate to `RealTimeFileStreaming\build\msvs10\RealTimeFileStreaming` and open the Visual Studio solution file `RealTimeFileStreaming.sln`
+ - On OS X, with Xcode 4.6 or later, navigate to `RealTimeFileStreaming\build\xcode4.6\RealTimeFileStreaming` and open the Xcode project `RealTimeFileStreaming.xcodeproj`

 3. Set up audio file paths.
 The example program references two file paths: `playbackFilePath` for playing an existing file and `recordTestFilePath` for playing and recording a test file.
 These are both declared in `main()` in `RecordAndPlayFileMain.cpp`.
 You need to edit their values to refer to valid file paths on your system (don't forget to escape backslashes if you're on Windows).
 The example code only reads headerless 16-bit stereo files (44.1k for the default settings).
  - For `playbackFilePath` you either need to create a file of the appropriate format, or you can grab this file: https://www.dropbox.com/s/ec923lzkr9udxww/171326__bradovic__piano-improvisation.dat [1].
  - The `recordTestFilePath` file should be a valid path on your system, but the file should *not* exist.
 It will be created or overwritten every time you start recording from within the test program.
 Just make sure that the directory portion of the path exists.